What is a PennKey and who needs one?

 How long will my PennKey work for a given Penn computing service?

 Your PennKey alone doesn't authorize you to use campus computers or services.
 It only proves your identity.
 Authorization is the service owner's decision.
 For example, say that you change jobs within Penn.
 Previously you had access to departmental financial data via BEN Reports, but that's not part of your new job.
 You'll still be able to use your PennKey for authorized services like U@Penn, but you won't be able to access the financial data you previously were authorized to access.

 What are PennKey Setup Codes and how do they work?

-PennKey Setup Codes are temporary codes used to register PennKeys via the PennKey Registration application.
+PennKey Setup Codes are temporary identifiers used to log in to the PennKey Registration application.
 A Setup Code expires once it's been used or 60 days from the issue date, whichever comes first.
 A Setup Code can be used to (1) register a new PennKey, or (2) reset a PennKey password if you have forgotten it and are not enrolled in the PennKey Recovery Service.